GfSE/SAF-Specification/stakeholders.md

 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
-* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I want to foster reuse of system wide concept definitions within the architecture design.***
 * Which design level data / energy / material definitions are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I orchestrate interface agreements between architecture elements, and between the system and elements of the system context.***
-* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I have to foster reuse of system wide concept definitions within the architecture design.***
 * Which functions are allocated to a Logical Element of the logical architecture?
 * Which functions will the system provide?